manny-fl/LucasBJJ/README.md

   6. Social Links and Contact Information

 Building Process:
-  .The Website began as a Themeforest template and was taken apart to display only what was felt essential for the Desired Objective.
+  .The Website began as a Themeforest template.

-  .Afterwards The layout was changed with simple  html,css and bootstrap.
+  .
+Layout changed with html,css and bootstrap.